• Menu

 Your priorities have changed

-Before you decide if you are too old to travel, think about this.
+Before you overthink it too much, think about this.
 How many times in your life have your priorities changed?
 When you left school?
 Got a job?
 Became a parent?
 Chances are, they are even different now.
 If you are reading this article, then I can safely assume so.

 When I first traveled around Europe, I was a fresh faced 18 year old.
 Now, to say that I traveled around Europe is a stretch, but being from Australia on my first overseas trip, it was a big deal.
 I saw some of Italy, Germany, Switzerland and France on that short backpacking trip, but I COULD have seen a lot more.